By Berto, CMO, February 7, 2026

 Decision flow: priorities, budget, timeline, and long-term plans

-Choose a pre-built van if time, reliability, and warranty are top priorities.
-Choose a custom conversion if unique layout, materials, or optimized weight savings are essential to your use case.
+Choose a pre-built van if time, reliability, and warranty are top needs.
+Choose a custom conversion if unique layout, materials, or tuned weight savings are key to your use case.
 Make a short list of must-haves before you start shopping to keep the decision focused.

 Hybrid approach: buy pre-built and retrofit selectively

 Many buyers buy a finished van and then retrofit a few items to suit them.
-Common retrofits include solar increases, mattress swaps, or minor cabinetry changes.
-That hybrid approach preserves fast time to travel while allowing personalization later.
+Common retrofits include more solar, mattress swaps, or small cabinet changes.
+That mixed approach keeps fast time to travel while still letting you add personal touches later.

 Negotiation and buying tips